Gérard Vivès: Le Juste Prix

 In July 2009, he joined the game show Le Juste Prix on TF1, hosted by Vincent Lagaf'.
 He is the person charged of announcing the candidates, presenting the products and giving the prices.
 He is on the set behind a desk and often comes down to play small sketches, in which he appears disguised or presents crazy fake gifts.

 In October 2010, he had an accident during the filming of Le Juste Prix in the studio.
 He wore a helmet and was only lightly injured.
 In November, Vincent Lagaf' stated that he had sixteen stitches on the head, two broken ribs and a twisted ankle.
 He was absent in the following broadcasts and was not replaced.
 Since then, Vincent Lagaf' hosted alone the game show, while the "Gafettes" replaced him to present the games to win a product, a kitty or a trip.
 Gérard Vivès came back in the program on 17 December 2010.

 In June 2012, he announced that he would not come back to co-host Le Juste Prix in September.
 He is replaced by a voiceover and the Gafettes permanently replaced him to present the games for a gift.

-Danse avec les stars

-From 6 October to 12 November 2012, Gérard Vivès is a contestant at the third season of Danse avec les stars on TF1 with the dancer Silvia Notargiacomo.
-He was eliminated and was ranked fifth among the ten contestants.